xtmtd/Phylogenomics/scripts/README.md

 4. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
 5. Input the name of output directory, or an existing directory, e.g., ABS (the name of output directory can write according to the tree-based strategy).
 All the fasta files after filtering based gene trees, and the list of loci will be palced in this folder.
 6. Input the option for tree-based strategy for loci filtering: 1. average bootstrap support (ABS); 2. degree of violation of the molecular clock (DVMC); 3. treeness; 4. signal-to-noise ratio (treeness over RCV); 5. spurious homologs identification.
 Enter the number which tree-based strategy for loci filtering will be choosen.
-7. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the GC percentage threshod (the maximum value), the evolutionary rate threshod (the maximum value), the quartet threshod (the minimum value), the symtest p-value threshod (the maximum value).
+7. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the treeness or treeness/RCV threshod (the minimum value).